History of the String Quartet

 As we mentioned, major alterations to this structure were undertaken by Beethoven, especially later on in his life.
 Composers writing in the 20th century have also largely given up on this tradition, taking to their own formations and adaptations, and bringing it into a new age of composition and musicality.

 Variations of string quartet

 There are many other, pre-existing groups that can be understood to be tweaked on the string quartet form and structure.
-A string quintet, which is effectively a string quartet with an extra viola, cello, or double bass, for example.
+A string quintet, is effectively a string quartet with an extra viola, cello, or double bass, for example.
 The clarinet quintet, with an added clarinet.
-The string trio comprises one violin, viola and cello, as another example.
+The string trio comprises one violin, viola, and cello, as another example.
 A piano quartet with a violin replaced by a piano.
-The piano quintet, a string quartet with an added piano.
+The piano quintet is a string quartet with an added piano.
 The clarinet quintet, with an added clarinet.